 For having a good time on a holiday you don’t really need a private suite in a 5-star hotel.
 A lot of good alternatives are available:

 - Book dorm rooms in hostels: They are really cheap and the best thing is that you can socialize with people from different cultures.
 You may make some really good friends there.
 Hostelworld is the best website for booking hostels with the largest inventory of hostels in it.
+Click here to check out Hostelworld.

-- Rent houses or apartments with airbnb, stay free with couchsurfing, etc. You can get a spacious good place better than a hotel room at a much cheaper price or just stay for free with locals and other travelers using Couchsurfing.
+- Rent houses or apartments with Airbnb, stay free with couchsurfing, etc. You can get a spacious good place better than a hotel room at a much cheaper price or just stay for free with locals and other travelers using Couchsurfing.

 8. Compare Prices while Booking: